History of Pomerania (1933–1945): Province of Pomerania 1939–1944

+In September 1939, the persecution of Poles from pre-war German Pomerania reached its climax with mass arrests of Polish activists, teachers etc., who were then sent to concentration camps.

 On manors and bigger farms Polish prisoners of war partly replaced German workforce.
 In the cities, Polish forced-labourers were exploited by German companies and factories.

+Germany operated several prisoner-of-war camps, including Stalag II-B, Stalag II-C, Stalag II-D, Stalag II-E, Stalag Luft I, Stalag Luft II, Stalag Luft IV, Stalag Luft 7, Stalag 302, Stalag 351, Oflag II-D and Oflag 65, for Polish POWs and civilians, including women and children, and French, Belgian, Dutch, Serbian, Italian, American, Canadian, Australian, New Zealander, Czech, Soviet, Senegalese, Tunisian, Moroccan, Algerian, South African and other Allied POWs, with numerous forced labour subcamps in the region.

+There were also several subcamps of the Stutthof and Ravensbrück concentration camps, whose prisoners were Polish, Jewish, Ukrainian, French, Russian, Yugoslav, Italian, Croatian, Romani, Lithuanian, Latvian, German, Greek, and several Nazi prisons with numerous forced labour subcamps in the region.
+Połczyn-Zdrój was the location of a Germanisation camp for kidnapped Polish children.
+Unieszyno and Police housed camps for Sinti and Romani people (see Romani Holocaust).

 Roughly 60,000 German men from Pomerania died as soldiers in the Wehrmacht and SS until May, 1945.

 Since 1943, the province became a target of allied air raids.
 The first attack was launched against Stettin on April 21, 1943, and left 400 dead.
 On August 17/18, the British RAF launched an attack on Peenemünde, where Wernher von Braun and his staff had developed and tested the world's first rockets.
 In October, Anklam was a target.
 Throughout 1944 and early 1945, Stettin's industrial and residential areas were targets of air raids.
 Stralsund was a target in October 1944.

 Despite these raids, the province was regarded "safe" compared to other areas of the Third Reich, and thus became a shelter for evacuees primarily from hard hit Berlin and the West German industrial centers.

 After the war had turned back on Germany, the Pomeranian Wall was renovated in the summer of 1944, and in the fall all men between sixteen and sixty years of age who had not yet been drafted were enrolled into Volkssturm units.

-The province of Pomerania became a battlefield on January 26, 1945, when in the pretext of the Red Army's East Pomeranian Offensive Soviet tanks entered the province near Schneidemühl, which surrendered on February 13.
+The province of Pomerania became a battlefield on January 26, 1945, when in the pretext of the Red Army's East Pomeranian Offensive Soviet tanks entered the province near Schneidemühl (Piła), which surrendered on February 13.